yastn/yastn/docs/source/mps/algebra.rst

 ---------------------------------

 In order to make a direct sum of two matrix products make sure they have the same symmetries and length.
 Only then they can be added to each other alond distinguished axis defined by `common_legs`.
-The addition of two matrix products can be done using `apxb()`, where you can additionally specify the prefactor which will be multiply to the second Mps you give.
+The addition of two matrix products can be done using `+`, where you can additionally specify the prefactor which will be multiply to the second Mps you give.

-.. automodule:: yamps
+.. automodule:: yamps.MpsMpo
 	:noindex:
-	:members: apxb
+	:members: __add__

 The addition of any number of matrix products can be done using `add()`, where you can additionally specify the list of prefactors which will be multiplied to each Mps.